-On the other hand, it’s really easy to do the “good” thing.
-We go to church, we help out, and me may even read Christian blogs like this one.
-We’re a “good” person.
+On the other hand, it’s really easy to do a good thing.
+We go to church, we help out, and we may even read Christian blogs like this one.
+We’re a good person.
 Indeed, we may be Sammie or Susie Sunday, looking like we have it all together, yet truly be on the verge of losing it all.
 Without Jesus, we have nothing.
 Without Jesus, we lose it all.

 I was in that last category years ago.
 In my mid 20’s and newly married, I thought I was a Christian.
 After all, I was good, went to church nearly every Sunday, had a good job, and was a law-abiding citizen.
 That’s enough, right?
 My pastor’s wife didn’t seem to think so, and according to the Bible, she was right.
 There’s nothing in the Bible about being “good,” but there is plenty about knowing the Lord Jesus Christ and His forgiveness for our sins.

 He can do the same for you…or your neighbor…or your children…or your co-worker….or your family member…or that stranger that has been placed in your path.
-Regardless of how good or bad you or they are, please don’t neglect making heaven a certainty or introducing Jesus to those who might need to.
-If you’re already saved, please don’t neglect being that laborer in Christ who brings the good news to others.
+Regardless of how good or bad you or they are, please don’t neglect to make heaven a certainty or introducing Jesus to those who might need to.
+If you’re already saved, please don’t neglect to be that laborer in Christ who brings the good news to others.
 We never know what tomorrow will bring.
 It’s never guaranteed, but heaven is when Jesus is in our hearts.

 If you want the assurance of heaven and desire to have Jesus as your Savior, simply ask Him.
 It’s not difficult, just believe.
 “Jesus, I want you!
 Please forgive my sins and be my Savior.”